rust-lang/rfcs/text/0000-ptr-meta.md

     }
 }

-/// The vtable for a trait object.
+/// The metadata for a `dyn SomeTrait` trait object type.
 ///
-/// A vtable (virtual call table) represents all the necessary information
+/// It is a pointer to a vtable (virtual call table)
+/// that represents all the necessary information
 /// to manipulate the concrete type stored inside a trait object.
-/// It notably it contains:
+/// The vtable notably it contains:
 ///
 /// * type size
 /// * type alignment